Common to Whom? Regional Cultural Commonsense and LLM Bias in India: INDian Cultural commonsense Inventory with Cross-regional Answers (INDICA)

 \paragraph{\textbf{Stage 2: Topic Generation.}} For each subcategory, we use GPT-4-0613 to generate 8--10 specific cultural topics using OCM subcategory definitions as context (prompts in Appendix \ref{app:topic_generation}).
 We then manually select 2--4 topics per subcategory based on four criteria: (1) ability to support at least 15 distinct questions, (2) clear answerable scope, (3) minimal overlap with other topics, and (4) focus on everyday rather than institutional knowledge.
 This process yields 39 final topics across 18 subcategories.
 Appendix \ref{app:all_topics} details all generated and selected topics.

 \paragraph{\textbf{Stage 3: Question Writing.}} For each topic, we manually crafted 3--8 seed questions demonstrating the desired style: open-ended, culturally grounded, and focused on everyday practices.
 We use GPT-4-0613 with these seeds to generate additional questions, targeting 15+ per topic (Appendix \ref{app:seed_q_prompts}).
-All questions underwent manual review to remove ambiguity and redundancy---e.g., clarifying ``When visiting new parents, what gift is typically brought?'' to ``What is the most common gift given to new parents?''.
+All questions underwent manual review against three criteria: (1) removing ambiguity—e.g., clarifying "When visiting new parents, what gift is typically brought?" to "What is the most common gift given to new parents?"; (2) eliminating semantic redundancy within topics; and (3) ensuring cultural grounding by excluding questions about institutional facts (e.g., government policies).
 This process yielded 611 unique questions across 39 topics.
 Appendix \ref{app:seed_q} contains the seed questions used for generation.